List of awards and nominations received by Guy Sebastian

 Guy Sebastian is an Australian pop, R&B and soul singer-songwriter who was the first winner of the Australian Idol series in 2003.
 Since then he has released ten top ten albums, with seven reaching the top five, including three which peaked at number one.
 He has also released 23 top 20 singles, with 14 reaching the top ten of the ARIA Singles Chart including six number ones.
 This is a list of the nominations, awards, and other recognition Sebastian has received during his career.

-Awards & nominations
+Awards and nominations

 ARIA Music Awards

 The Australian Recording Industry Association Music Awards, commonly known as ARIA Music Awards are held to recognise excellence and innovation and achievement across all genres of Australian music.
 Award nominees and winners, excluding for sales and public voted categories, are selected by the ARIA Academy comprising "judges from all sectors of the music industry - retail, radio and tv, journalists and critics, television presenters, concert promoters, agents, ARIA member record companies and past ARIA winners".
 The inaugural ARIA Awards took place in 1987.